Dec

 The lesson?

-Pick one: team building, problem solving, conflict resolution, leadership, communication, or diversity.
+Pick one: team building, problem solving, conflict management, leadership, communication, or diversity.

 I’ve seen and done things that were spin offs of The Amazing Race, American Idol, talk shows, and improv comedy skits.
 The possibilities are limitless, so there’s no excuse for lame, boring exercises.